 Improves our health.
-A 2019 report by Rail to Trails found that the national health cost savings from increased physical activity due to active transportation (e.g., cycling, walking) is \$20 billion annually.
+A 2019 report by Rails to Trails found that the health savings from increased physical activity due to active transportation (e.g., cycling, walking) is currently \$20 billion annually.

-Creates jobs.
+Create jobs.
 Every \$1 billion invested in public transportation supports and creates approximately 50,000 jobs.
 According to a study by the Political Economy Research Institute, bicycle-only projects created more jobs compared to road-only projects (11.41 jobs vs. 7.75 jobs per \$1 million invested).

-Increases safety.
-Traveling by public transportation is 10 times safer per mile than traveling by automobile.
+Increased safety.
+Traveling by public transportation is 10 times safer per mile than traveling by car.
+Access to safe transportation choices would reduce automobile crashes in Maryland and prevent on average 110 crash fatalities per year in Maryland†.